 BLOCK THREE: 1:15 – 2:30

-2. How to Sell a Nonfiction Book (Ambassador Room).
+2. The Nonfiction Book Proposal.
 This session is completely devoted to nonfiction book proposals.

-3. Picture Book Tips & Trends (Diplomat Room).
+3. The ABCs of Picture Book Writing.
 Hear straight from an agent’s perspective what is selling, what isn’t, as well as picture book writing dos and don’ts.

 BLOCK FOUR: 2:45 – 3:45

-1. A Guide to Writing Science Fiction and Fantasy (Ambassador Room).
+1. Tips on Writing Science Fiction and Fantasy.
 Science fiction and fantasy novels need a setting, and your setting needs to live and breathe and feel real.
-How do we do that?
-One way is to start is to ask one of the Three Big Ifs: What If, If Only, and If This Goes On.
+Understand what gets agents and editors and readers excited.